Kingston Resilience Initiative

 This data provides a richness into understanding the needs, strengths and opportunities when supporting young people both in a school environment and the wider community.

-If you are a school who has not yet signed up to Kingston’s Resilience Survey for 2017 it’s not too late.
-We are still taking expression of interests and enquiries until the 16th of July 2017.
+If you are a school who has not yet signed up to Kingston’s Resilience Survey for 2018 it’s not too late.
+We are still taking expression of interests and inquiries.

 Some ideas and Strategies that can be implemented: